Make Room For Your Instruments With a Frequency Masking Trick

 Short Sequence

-After that, we’ll simply copy the equalizer plugin from the DRUMS MID group channel effect rack to the DRUMS HIGH group channel effect rack.
+After that, we'll copy the equalizer plugin from the DRUMS MID group channel effect rack to the DRUMS HIGH group effect rack.
 Instead of having the same settings on the equalizer instance on the DRUM HIGH group channel effect rack, we will select all the bands and decrease the gain.

 Let's listen to the kick drum and bassline with the rhythm section processed with the frequency masking trick.